 By the time Beyoncé began working House of Deréon nods into her song lyrics, I realied that the sellout narrative that I had grown up being coached in was anachronistic, and disconnected from culture overall, but especially from the increasing diversity of mainstream American culture.
 As a Prince fan, I'd spent decades listening to him talk about ownership and equity of his work in the context of centuries of exploitation of Black artists: "If u don't own your masters, then your masters own u."
 This was primarily a narrative about control and agency, but it was not an anticommercial message, even if it contained an implicit critique of capitalism.

-By just a few years later, the most pervasive and destructive new tech platforms had all grown into giants, from Google to Facebook to Amazon, and I saw lots of people who had been in those early, commerce-skeptical communities suddenly trundle off to these new tech titans, usually with a half-sheepish blog post mentioning how they had sold out.
+By just a few years later, many of people who had been most vociferous in those early, commerce-skeptical communities suddenly popped up working at these new tech titans, usually with a half-sheepish blog post ironically mentioning how they had sold out.
+Under their tenures, the most pervasive and destructive new tech platforms grew into giants.
+They stopped blogging about it after a while.